Growing independence with individual support

 There are dedicated facilities for our Sixth Formers, including a social centre with its own bar, TVs, pool table and lounge.
 Through a weekly seminar session, pupils are given expert guidance as they complete their UCAS applications.
-The majority of pupils are successful in securing their chosen university place or employment and achieve excellent exam results.
-The Telegraph listed Kingham Hill as 'A Top Small Independent School' for highest A level results in 2016, which is testament to the high quality teaching and support provided to pupils.
+Our pupils are successful in securing their chosen university place or employment and achieve excellent exam results.
+The Telegraph listed Kingham Hill as 'A Top Small Independent School' for highest A level results, which is testament to the high quality teaching and support provided to pupils.

-Our exciting seminar programme includes a variety of sessions delivered by teachers and visiting experts on areas such as careers, PHSE and UCAS, which ensures our pupils leave us fully prepared for the next stage of their lives.
+Our exciting seminar programme includes a variety of sessions delivered by teachers and visiting experts on areas such as careers, PHSE and UCAS.

 Sixth Formers take part in public speaking, debating and performing arts events; they enjoy the extensive variety of sporting, social and cultural opportunities on offer in our rich extracurricular programme.
 Sixth Form pupils organise house competitions, music competitions and events for younger pupils, or are involved with international charity work and scientific projects.

 Sixth formers are able to gain a wide variety of extra qualifications.
-These are very rewarding activities that can enhance a C.V. and contribute considerably to our pupils' personal development.
+These are very rewarding activities that can enhance a C.V. and contribute considerably to a pupils' personal development.
 They include:

 - Silver Duke of Edinburgh Award and work towards gold